-All guidelines are subject to change in accordance with Fresno EOC.
-Fresno County, CDC.
-State and Federal protocols.
+All guidelines are subject to change in accordance with Fresno EOC, Fresno County, CDC, State and Federal protocols.

-The staff of the School of Unlimited Learning is dedicated to helping each student succeed in school, work, and every aspect of his or her daily life.
+The staff of the School of Unlimited Learning is dedicated to helping each student succeed in school, work, and every aspect of their daily life.
 An individualized plan, prepared with student involvement, is tailored to meet each student's needs for successful completion of the program.
-Students are responsible for good behavior, regular school attendance, and compliance with any agreement that he or she signs.
+Students are responsible for good behavior, regular school attendance, and compliance with any agreement that they sign.